 During this period of change for women, they were insulted, boycotted, and denied a share of the more prized college rights.

 In 1871, Mary Caffrey Low was the first woman admitted to Colby College.
-Low, along with Elizabeth Gorham Hoag, Ida Fuller, Frances Mann, and Louise Helen Coburn, formed Sigma Kappa Sorority.
+Low, along with Elizabeth Gorham Hoag, Ida Fuller, Frances Elliott Mann Hall, and Louise Helen Coburn, formed Sigma Kappa Sorority.

 Today, Sigma Kappas across the nation strive